ryan2214/EC601/README.md

 What to store?
 IP address abstacted from sdp and ICE candidates.

+More, using victim's session description to observe or interfere an on-going video talk.

 # Fiddler

 Tool focusing on catching requests and responses in _application layer_.